 The project «Admission Impossible?
 School Choice in European Cities» received a 12 million Norwegian kroner grant from the Norwegian Research Council after this year’s spring-call.
-The Department of Sociology is recruiting a PhD candidate and a research assistant for the project.

-The research study is a pioneering development into school choice in Europe and consists of three integrated projects.
-The first project is a qualitative inter- and intra-national study of school choice politics in fourteen cities in Norway, Denmark, Sweden, Germany, France, and England.
-The second project uses a mixed-method approach to examine parents’ preferences for and experiences with choice in four cities in Norway, through a survey, in-depth interviews, and focus groups with parents from different socio-economic backgrounds.
+The research study is a pioneering development into school choice in Europe and consists of three integrated projects: The first project is a qualitative inter- and intra-national study of school choice politics in fourteen cities in Norway, Denmark, Sweden, Germany, France, and England.
+The second project uses a mixed-method approach to examine pupils’ preferences for and experiences with choice in four cities in Norway, through a survey, in-depth interviews, and focus groups with pupils from different socio-economic backgrounds.
 The third project is a quantitative study, which aims to examine the causal effects of school choice at the upper-secondary school level on academic achievement, ethnic segregation, and segregation based on socioeconomic background in Norway.